South Palm Beach, Florida

+History

+The Town of South Palm Beach was officially incorporated as a municipality in 1955, with several condominium buildings and four single-family homes.
+Many condominiums were constructed, contributing to the town's growth in the early 1970s.
+The fire station served for town meetings until 1993, when a town hall was built.

 Geography

-South Palm Beach is located at 26°35′30″N 80°2′15″W (26.591746, –80.037525).
+The approximate coordinates for the Town of South Palm Beach is located at 26°35′30″N 80°2′15″W (26.591746, –80.037525).

-South Palm Beach is bordered to the north by the Town of Palm Beach; to the east by the Atlantic Ocean; to the west by the Intracoastal waterway (known locally as the Lake Worth Lagoon); and on the south by the town of Manalapan.
+South Palm Beach is bordered to the north by the Town of Palm Beach; to the east by the Atlantic Ocean; to the west by the Intracoastal waterway (known locally as the Lake Worth Lagoon); and on the south by the town of Manalapan as well as Lantana's public beach.

 According to the United States Census Bureau, the town has a total area of 0.9 km2, of which 0.3 km2 is land and 0.5 km2 (60.61%) is water.